segmentio/segment-docs/src/partners/enable-with-segment.md

 title: Enable with OAuth
 ---

 Enable with OAuth, supported with the [Config API](/docs/api/config-api), allows partners to build seamless flows for customers to implement and enable integrations within their workspace.
-This is a [post-launch requirement](/docs/partners/#post-launch) for a partner to graduate from public beta to public.

 ## Concepts